eddymac/decimal/readme.txt

 Version
 ~~~~~~~

+Version 3.0 - 7 March 2021  - Updating it to use classes and modules.

 Version 2.1 - 28 march 2017 - Enable MDateTime stuff to have null values
                               Added MUtilBase for everything to facilitate
                               simpler API in practice